kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 ----------------------------------------------------------------

-If you are just playing videos from the Media plugin, try selecting the :guilabel:`Use Phonon for Video playback` option in the Media configuration, accessible by going to :menuselection:`Settings --> Configure OpenLP --> Media`.
+If you are just playing videos from the Media plugin, try selecting the :guilabel:`Use System for Video playback` option in the Media configuration, accessible by going to :menuselection:`Settings --> Configure OpenLP --> Media`.
 As for text over video, we have no solution for speeding this up.
 Reducing the monitor resolution and avoiding shadows and outline text will help.
 We are